 Completion Rate (PACE) Requirement - Quantitative Measure Must complete a minimum of 70% of credits attempted each semester.
 Students must progress at a pace that allows the student to complete their program within the maximum allotted time frame.
 This is calculated as follows: Total credit hours successfully completed /Total attempted credit hours.
+I otal credit hours successfully completed / I otal attempted credit hours.
 Students must pass at least 70% of attempted credits with a 3.0.
 Repeated, W, I and non-passing grades will also count as attempted credit hours even if the grade is no longer calculated in the GPA.